Hitman Sniper Assassins is a new game from the Hitman Go team

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Hitman fans are getting more from the franchise in 2021, and this time Agent 47 is back under the Square Enix umbrella.
+Hitman fans are getting more from the franchise in 2021, and this time

+Agent 47 is back it is back under the Square Enix umbrella.
 The publisher revealed Hitman Sniper Assassins — which is a working title — during its Square Enix Presents livestream media event today.
 The company debuted a quick teaser trailer, but it also provided some more details in a followup press release.

 Hitman Sniper Assassins is from developer Square Enix Montreal.
 That’s the studio responsible for the highly regarded Lara Craft Go and Deus Ex Go mobile games.
 Of course, Square Enix Montreal also developed Hitman Go, and now it’s going back to developer IO Interactive to work with that series on smartphones and tablets.